Telenor ASA – Annual report – 31 December 2021

-Telenor Pakistan’s 900 MHz and 1800 MHz spectrum licence expired on 25 May 2019, and the renewal fee was set to USD 449 million by Pakistan Telecommunication Authority (PTA) for extending it for another 15 years.
-Telenor Pakistan disagrees with terms and conditions for renewal primarily based on the price where Telenor Pakistan believes that the renewal price should be USD 291 million that is the same as prior renewals for other operators.
-Accordingly, Telenor Pakistan has challenged the terms and conditions of renewal of said licence in Islamabad High Court.
+Telenor Pakistan’s 900 MHz and 1800 MHz spectrum licence expired on 25 May 2019, and the renewal fee was set to NOK 3.8 billion (USD 449 million) by the Pakistan Telecommunication Authority (PTA) for an extension period of 15 years.
+Telenor Pakistan disagrees with terms and conditions for renewal, primarily on the price.
+Telenor Pakistan believes that the renewal price should be NOK 2.5 billion (USD 291 million), which is the same as for prior renewals for other operators.
+Accordingly, Telenor Pakistan has challenged the terms and conditions for renewal of said licence in Islamabad High Court.
 On 19 July 2021, the High Court decided the case in Telenor’s disfavor.
 Telenor Pakistan appealed the case to the Supreme Court on 31 August 2021.
 In December 2021, Telenor Pakistan signed the licence under protest whilst waiting for the Supreme Court’s hearing of the case.
-Telenor Pakistan has paid a total of NOK 2.1 billion) of the demanded licence renewal fee, which is considered adjustable against the final outcome of the case in Islamabad High Court.
+Telenor Pakistan has paid a total of NOK 2.1 billion (USD 225 million) of the demanded licence renewal fee, which is considered adjustable against the final outcome of the case in Islamabad High Court.
 In the second quarter of 2020, Telenor Pakistan paid an additional deposit of NOK 0.5 billion (USD 57 million).
 The total deposit of NOK 2.6 billion (USD 282 million) has been recognised as prepayment (note 21) and is considered adjustable against the final outcome of the case.
 Telenor Pakistan has a stay order until the final adjudication.
 Accordingly, a right-of-use asset is recognised monthly with immediate amortisation for the continuing use of spectrum after 25 May 2019, with corresponding adjustment to the paid deposit.

 Lease liabilities measured at amortised cost: